 Chesebro, Sr. developed wool socks that were knit with a closed toe seam that corresponded with the sock’s size.
 It’s a simple concept, but a genius idea!
 For families with several different sizes, this made sorting all the socks much easier.
 This helpful trend is still used today.
 The company’s name was officially changed to Wigwam in 1956, and the registered trademark dates back to the original acquisition in 1905.
 Robert Chesebro, Jr. joined Wigwam in the 1960s, and in addition to keeping the business in the family, he brought new ideas for outdoor and athletic lines.

 Since Wigwam socks’ production needed to expand due to increased success, they bought 16 acres of land in Sheboygan Industrial Park.
 In March of 1970, construction began on Wigwam Mills, which is where they’re still located to this day.
 Robert Chesebro, Sr. was even inducted into the Sporting Goods Hall of Fame.
-His profound leadership, innovation, and brand promotion within the sporting goods industry has kept Wigwam in the top of the market.
+His profound leadership, innovation, and brand promotion within the sporting goods industry have kept Wigwam in the top of the market.

 The design of wool socks has changed over the years.
 Wigwam has been open to new ideas, and that’s what has helped them stay ahead of the competition.
 During the 1980’s, a more modern and simple design was implicated.
 Just because the women’s and men’s socks appear basic, their technologies are what makes them so great.
 Wool socks were knit with cotton to reduce itching.
 Further experimentation in the ’90s, including the creation of Ultimax Moisture Control System and Dri-Release (you can discover more about these technologies within work socks at Working Person’s Store), helped develop Wigwam even more.
 They provide the world with the highest performance socks possible.